GregariousMammal/Main-Site/_posts/2016-11-29-setapp-aims-to-solve-the-app-problem-for-macs.markdown

 ![The Setapp folder](../images/setapp_folder.png)

-Fron inside the folder, choose an app alias, and double-click it, this will show you an information screen from where you can click _open_ to start downloading the app.
+From inside the folder, choose an app alias, and double-click it, this will show you an information screen from where you can click _open_ to start downloading the app.

 ![Application information screen](../images/setapp_app_open_screen.png)